LiliaFramework/Lilia/documentation/docs/libraries/lia.playerinteract.md

 **Purpose**

-Opens the interaction/action menu UI with options in a flat list
+Opens the interaction/action menu UI by delegating to lia.derma.optionsMenu

 **When Called**